subconsciousnetwork/subconscious/ROADMAP.md

 End-user scripting for your notes via sandboxed bots.

-### Save text of links
+### Web clipper

-Save plain text archives of links within your Subconscious note corpus.
+Save plain text archives of all links within your Subconscious note corpus.
 This enables full-text search of links that you care about.

 Background thinking:

 - [Saving copies of everything is like low-budget p2p](https://subconscious.substack.com/p/saving-copies-of-everything-is-like)

 ### Email to note